FIRMCRETE - PREFABRICATED HOUSING

 3. A diagram of the unit building system 4.
 A pre-fabricated Firmcrete wall cassette

 Who knows what this system may have developed into today.
 But, the flat roofing business was killed off without warning by the Conservative Prime Minister, Margaret Thatcher.
-This caught Firmcrete unawares, having invested heavily in new German made machinery.
+This caught Firmcrete unawares, having invested heavily in new German made machinery in good faith.
 The company did their best to survive the loss of their core business, by manufacturing and selling block making plants to Nigeria, Greece and other countries.
 It was though impossible to survive on intermittent sales, and so the company was wound down.